I Got You (Split Enz song): Year-end charts

+Certifications

 Cover versions

 "I Got You" has been recorded by Vitamin C and The Connells.

 Fleetwood Mac also played the song on their 2018-19 tour, An Evening with Fleetwood Mac, where Neil Finn replaced longtime member Lindsey Buckingham.
 In addition to "I Got You," Finn also performed Crowded House song "Don't Dream It's Over," with Stevie Nicks providing harmonies.